tglane/socketwrapper/README.md

 ```

 ### span<TYPE>
+>#include "socketwrapper/span.hpp" (also included by all socket headers)

 Non owning abstraction of a view to memory used to generalize the interface to the reading and sending methods of the socket classes.
 Can be created from various container/array types.
 The interface of the span class is the same as for most std container classes (providing begin(), end(), front(), back(), empty(), size(), get(), data()).
 Methods: